charlieschwabacher/ultrawave/README.md

 ### Changes made by any peer are applied everywhere

 Data in Ultrawave forms a tree structure where nodes are either arrays or objects.
-Under the hood, changes are represented as the path from the root to the node to be modified, a method, and arguments.
+In messages between, changes are represented as the path from the root to the node to be modified, a method, and arguments.
 Available methods on objects are 'set', 'delete', and 'merge', and on arrays are 'set', 'delete', and 'splice' (and shortcuts based on splice: 'push', 'pop', 'shift' and 'unshift').

-These changes are made through *cursors* - objects that wrap the path to a specific node, and provide methods to read and write to that node and its subtree.
-Every peer connects to every other peers in its group, and sends any changes made through its cursors to each of its peers.
+These changes are made through *cursors* - objects that wrap the path to a specific node, and allow reads and writes to that node and its subtree.
+Every peer connects to every other peer in its group, and sends any changes made through its cursors to each of its peers.
 For the full cursor api, see the [subtree](//github.com/charlieschwabacher/subtree) package.

 Because messages can be lost or received out of order, [vector clocks](//en.wikipedia.org/wiki/Vector_clock) are used to detect missed messages and create an ordering for changes allowing the document state to be eventually consistant between peers.